microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

  this project (`tracer-target.qs` specifies the mapping).

 The Resource Tracer will reuse qir-rt library while implementing the qis methods specified above.

-__Conditionals on measurements__: The Resource Tracer will execute LLVM IR's branching structures "as is", depending on the values of the corresponding variables at runtime.
-To enable estimation of branches that depend on a measurement result, the source Q# program will have to be authored in such a way that the Q# compiler will translate the conditionals into `__quantum__qis__apply_if*` calls.
-The tracer will add operations from _both branches_ into the layers it creates to compute the upper bound estimate.

-Nested conditionals, conditional measurements and conditional tracked operations will _not_ be supported.

-__Caching__ (lower priority): It might be a huge perf win if the Resource Tracer could cache statistics for repeated computations.
-The Tracer will have an option to cache layering results per quantum module if the boundaries of modules are treated as layering barriers.